 The day of your exam can be the most stressful of the entire examination experience but there are ways which you can minimise your anxiety such as avoiding panicking friends, giving yourself plenty of time to get to the test centre plus don’t underestimate the power of eating a healthy breakfast the day of your exams!

 Boost your GCSE exam performance with these tips for the day of your exam.

 It may seem obvious but many students try to study for different subjects using the same study methods.
 Your GCSE revision should take account of the difference between your subjects and the challenges they represent.

 For example, Flashcards are an ideal study aid to help you prepare for a Spanish, French, German and exam such as GCSE Science where you need to remember key definitions.
 An Online Quiz is a great way to test your GCSE Maths skills while you would highly benefit from using a Note to study English.

 Once you understand that your subjects need to be approached differently, there is no stopping you!

 10. Apps for Students

 If you’re stressed and feeling worried about your upcoming exams, try these GCSE revision tips to ease your mind!
-Discover more GCSE revision tips plus study tools and resources to bring your exam revision to the next level.
+Discover more GCSE revision tips to bring your exam revision to the next level.